Testimonials | HOME | Kennel Purchase Contract | Login | Register

 Click here for Hookworms

 Heartworm Control is a MUST for your puppy and all through his/her life.
 Puppies will be started here and they will need another dose every month afterwards.Once you take your puppy home and to the puppy's new vet, buy his/her heartworm control product.
 Heartworms come from mosquitoes and can be deadly to your puppy.
-Ask your vet about the new heartworm program which you only need to give twice a year.

 Corgis do drink alot of water so fresh water needs to be available constantly.